 - Have a clear and realistic expectation of the surgery;

 - Be able to take at least one week off from work.

 Possible Side Effects of Rhinoplasty

 Some of the common side effects of rhinoplasty include:

 - Breathing problems: if the nose becomes too small during the surgery, the patient will have a breathing problem, especially when sleeping.
-To solve this problem, most surgeons offer performing revision rhinoplasty.
+To solve this problem, most surgeons offer to perform revision rhinoplasty.

 - Scarring: in both open and closed rhinoplasty, scarring is possible.
 To minimize the scars and their complications (such as changing the contour of the nose), the doctor prescribes specific ointments.

-- Swelling and bruising: these two are inevitable side effects of rhinoplasty surgery, which will be subsided over time.
+- Swelling and bruising: These two are inevitable side effects of rhinoplasty surgery, which will subside over time.
 However, you can get rid of them sooner by putting ice compressions on them three times a day and elevating your head when sleeping.